RJ-Flash/construction-ai-platform/PROJECT_MEMORY.md

 ## Questions and Clarifications
 - Confirm deployment strategy for both frontend and backend on HostGator
 - Determine priority for next feature implementation
+- Clarify AI model integration approach

 ## Tech Stack Decisions
 - Using React Query for data fetching
 - Using ShadCN UI components for consistent design
 - Using Tailwind CSS for styling
 - Using FastAPI for backend services
+- Using Jotai for state management